 Note: Discounts are available for pensioners.

-Anyone aged 12 years or older can apply for a general boat driving licence.
+Anyone aged 12 years or older who has successfully completed the general boat licence knowledge test can apply for a general boat driving licence.

 You may be eligible for a 50% discount on the licence fee if you: